 However, that would-be copywriter sent a follow-up about a week later.
 Impressed with his initiative, we set up an interview.
-Now that copywriter has written for several multi-million dollar brands and has a thriving full-time job (and side hustle freelance business) of his own.
+Now that copywriter has written for several multimillion-dollar brands and has a thriving full-time job (and side hustle freelance business) of his own.

 If you want a potential job, proving you want it can be as simple as following up.

-5. Hand-Write Thank You Notes (But Don’t Send Them)
+5. Handwrite Thank You Notes

 Not sure if you have the person’s email?
 Check your meeting invitation for the interview.
 Even if an assistant or recruiter set up the interview, the email of all meeting attendees should be there.
 If it’s not there, look for their email on LinkedIn or Hunter.io.
-Or, see if you can find the email address convention that the company uses.
+Or see if you can find the email address convention that the company uses.
 If you find one person’s email, you can guess anyone else’s.
 It’s often FirstNameLastName@company.com, FirstInitialLastName@company.com, or FirstName@company.com.

 Thank the Team (Even if You Don’t Land the Work)

 Whether you’re applying for a job or pitching a freelance project and you don’t get it, you want to leave on a high note.
 After all, you never know when these potential clients may need additional help or where your paths may cross in the future.
-Copywriters, particularly those that concentrate the bulk of their work in their nearby town or city, quickly realize that the creative community is small.
+Copywriters, particularly those who concentrate the bulk of their work in their nearby town or city, quickly realize that the creative community is small.
 Your chances of crossing paths may be greater than you think.

-So, in the name of building bridges, send a thank-you note to the HR representative you met with.
+So, in the name of building bridges, send a thank you note to the HR representative you met with.
 In it, you can restate some of the things you particularly liked about the company and let the HR rep know that you hope to get another opportunity at some point in the future.
 Essentially, you’re saying that there are no hard feelings and you’d take their call in the future.
 You’re a professional.
 And some day, if not today, they’re going to want you on their staff.

-If you didn’t meet with an HR rep or the hiring manager is the one that breaks the news to you, you still want to reply with a thank you.
-In it, you can also ask if they and/or their team (depending who you met with) is willing to share any feedback that will help you grow as a copywriter.
+If you didn’t meet with an HR rep or the hiring manager is the one who breaks the news to you, you still want to reply with a thank you.
+In it, you can also ask if they and/or their team (depending on who you met with) is willing to share any feedback that will help you grow as a copywriter.